About Your Bladder Surgery With a Continent Cutaneous Diversion

 • Don’t use harsh toilet tissue.
 You can use a nonalcohol wipe (such as a baby wipe) instead.

-• Take medication, if your healthcare provider prescribes it.
+• Take medicine, if your doctor prescribes it.

 Caring for your incision